OnkarSudrik/About-me/README.md

 ### Hi there 👋🏻

-I am currently seeking opportunities under the umbrella of Data Science in  nited Kingdom.
+I am currently seeking opportunities under the umbrella of Data Science in  United Kingdom.
 Here's a summary of my experience and skills:

 ### 🔥 **Skills:**